Culture, Equality, Diversity and Inclusion (CEDI) Impact Award

 • Inclusion of PPIE in research, or a co-production approach, where relevant.

-Scientific Rigor:
+Scientific Rigour:

 • Transparency in data collection and analysis approaches.